pypa/packaging.python.org/source/specifications/declaring-project-metadata.rst

 The full description of the project (i.e. the README).

-The field accepts either a string or a table.
+The key accepts either a string or a table.
 If it is a string then it is a path relative to ``pyproject.toml`` to a text file containing the full description.
 Tools MUST assume the file's encoding is UTF-8.
 If the file path ends in a case-insensitive ``.md`` suffix, then tools